+1-888-SITEOWL

 Investing in ways to build team cohesion can save thousands in labor hours and cost overages down the road.
 While it might not sound relevant to reducing ICOs, teams with strong cohesion are more likely to harness the power of diverse ideas from team members and bring in additional revenue.

-It’s also important for leadership to get all teams involved and to build an effective strategy for lasting, internal communication.
-One study found that 60% of brands don’t have a long-term internal communication strategy and 12% don’t even measure the effectiveness of those communications.
+It’s also important for leadership to get all teams involved and to build an effective strategy for lasting internal communication.
+One study found that 60% of brands don’t have a long-term internal communication strategy, and 12% don’t even measure the effectiveness of those communications.

 For integrators, this can be a problem because teams are often siloed.
 Design teams operate independently from installation teams, and both groups use different systems to accomplish their work.
 Without an effective strategy to collaborate and share information, it’s only a matter of time before miscommunications in the project lead to costly and significant changes.

 Lower team cohesion and fear of repercussions can also lead to mishandled projects.
-Right now, roughly one-third of employees say they’ve made bad decisions or submitted poor-quality work because they were too afraid to admit that they didn’t know how to complete a task.
-Designers and installers don’t feel comfortable asking team members and supervisors for help can create a recipe for disaster somewhere down the line.
+Right now, roughly one-third of employees say they’ve made bad decisions or submitted poor-quality work because they were too afraid to admit they didn’t know how to complete a task.
+Designers and installers who don’t feel comfortable asking team members and supervisors for help can create a recipe for disaster somewhere down the line.

 By building trust between teams and team members, integrators can help to ensure that the original plans being passed along to the installation team have been thoroughly reviewed and revised before everyone has committed to the project timeframe and costs.